pa314159/jersey-mp-generic/README.md

 at org.glassfish.jersey.microprofile.restclient.RestClientBuilderImpl.build(RestClientBuilderImpl.java:195)
 ```

 Jersey Server is able to use this generic approach (i.e. implement a generic `ViewResourceBase` then a `EmploymentResourceImpl`.
 Also the MP rest client from `RestEasy` simply works.

+## Running the demo

-First run:
+In a terminal run:

 ```
 ./gradlew emp-svc:run